vathxra/vathxra/README.md

-I'm Vathiya.
-This is my personal workspace.
-I'm a fresh graduate who has a passion for QA and UX Writing.
+I'm Vathiya, a fresh graduate who has a passion for QA and Writing.
+This is my personal workspace where I put most of the projects I did during college.
 Please also check my [LinkedIn](https://www.linkedin.com/in/vathiyarezky/) profile!
 Thank you.
 <!---
 | #  | Content |
 | ------------- | ------------- |